 I used white frosting to do her face first.
 To make it smooth, I dipped my frosting knife in a glass of milk frequently.
 I then did all the lighter pink along the sides and around her face on top.
 Then, the darker pink edging with a star tip decorator added a lot.
 I then added black jelly beans for her eyes (make sure they’re spread apart enough and low enough on her face to really make it look like her) and a yellow jelly bean for her nose.

 To make the flower by her ear, use five pink jelly beans and a yellow jelly bean cut in half, with the cut part into the cake.
-Lastly, her whiskers were done in a bought black gel frosting (I wouldn’t know how or if you can make jet black out of food coloring).
+Lastly, her whiskers are done in a bought black gel frosting (I wouldn’t know how or if you can make jet black out of food coloring).
 Notice how the whiskers start up by her eyes, not her nose.
 You could, of course, substitute frosting for where I used the jelly beans, but I think the jelly beans make this Hello Kitty birthday cake look very neat since they’re perfect shapes and it’s nice to add a little dimension and, of course, it’s easier!

 Hello Kitty Cake

 Contributed by Joyce B. from Oklahoma City, OK

 I made this hello kitty birthday cake for my daughter’s 2nd birthday.
-This was cut out of a half sheet cake.
+This is cut out of a half sheet cake.
 I lined the cake pan with wax paper so I could easily draw the design and cut it out.
 I used a star tip to fill in the design.